 Two-way audio has also evolved over the years to make cameras more effective.
 Today, you can deploy audio and visual deterrents to proactively warn off intruders in addition to recording sound.

 Audio and visual deterrents are 97% effective at scaring off intruders.
 You can use these two-way audio features to sound alarms or have a dialogue with an intruder, informing them the police will shortly be dispatched if they don’t leave immediately.
 These capabilities are part of smart camera features that allow you to pan and zoom the lens.

-But there are also legal ramifications for recording with a security camera system with audio recording features.
+Despite the numerous benefits, there are some potential legal ramifications for recording with a security camera system with audio recording features.
 What are the risks of using these tools?

+Do you currently use surveillance cameras that have audio?
 Generally, recording audio surveillance footage is illegal.
 Federal wiretap laws normally prohibit recording sound from surveillance unless both parties know they’re being recorded.

 While most states allow audio and video capture, there are a few exceptions for obvious reasons in places where a person may be getting undressed, such as a locker room.
 Keep in mind, video and audio surveillance laws vary by state.
 Businesses must follow the laws of their state before using these devices.
+This is an excellent breakdown on laws for recording conversations in all 50 states.

 Many employers use video recordings of their employees to ensure safety and prevent theft.
 This seems to be acceptable under most state laws as long as the employees know they’re being recorded.
-But each state makes its own rules, which adds to the complexity of the issue.
+In general, you can solve this by putting up a visible signage stating that audio monitoring is taking place in the premises.
+Thus, anyone entering or accessing the location knows that there is no guarantee of privacy and is consenting to being monitored.

 For example, Delaware and Connecticut laws say that businesses have to notify customers and their employees if there is video surveillance “that may break any expectations of privacy, such as in a bathroom or changing room.”
 While these rules seem to lean more heavily toward the video portion of security surveillance, what about audio?
 This also varies by state.